antresssss/hehe-generator/README.md

 3. Navigate to the project directory , install dependencies ,run the app,and start generating 👩🏽‍🎤

    To download an apk - run the command `flutter build apk` and install on your device.

+   OR just download the apk directly from this repository , its named hehegen.apk (easy,easier,faster)

 👩🏼‍💻 pls add anything more if you can,all welcome,fork,change,pull request (fancy word-contribute)